tech-nikhil/DevOps/README.md

 # DevOps
-References and guide for mostly used DevOps tools and cloud resources and automation
+References and guide for mostly used DevOps tools, cloud resources and automation